Cheukkai Becket Hui, Ph.D.

 Kiera is a postdoctoral fellow in the laboratory of Dr. Dean Tang in the Department of Molecular Carcinogenesis at Science Park.
 Her research focuses on experimental modeling of castration-resistant prostate cancer (CRPC) development and identification of novel CRPC-targeting therapeutics.
 As the Science Park Subcommittee Chair, she is responsible for coordinating meetings and events for fellows at Science Park.

-Courtney is a postdoctoral fellow in the laboratory of Dr. Howard Gutstein in the Department of Anesthesiology and Perioperative Medicine.
-Her research focuses on the role of growth factors in the development of morphine tolerance.
-As a Vice-chair of the Policy subcommittee, she assists in the maintenance of PDAEC bylaws and PDAEC elections.
+Ilvira joined MDACC in August 2014 as a postdoctoral fellow in the laboratory of Dr. Laura Beretta in the Department of Cellular and Molecular Oncology.
+Her research project focuses on identifying and validating novel biomarkers for early detection of hepatocellular carcinoma.
+As a Vice-chair of the Policy committee, she assists in the creation of new policies, maintenance of the by-laws, and PDAEC elections.

 Sarathi Kalra, M.D.